 Having kids help in the kitchen is a great way to teach them about healthy eating.
 Also, the importance of knowing what goes into their meals.
 Teaching your children about healthy eating and the advantages of home-cooked meals over manufactured foods is a natural outcome of family time spent in the kitchen.
 Specifically, address food waste and plastic packaging while discussing the zero waste concept.
 Take time to look up some simple recipes you can make with your kids.
 You can also teach them about creatively working leftovers when the food you make is just too good to toss.
 Kids can learn so much in the kitchen and grow into excellent problem-solvers.
 So if your kid isn’t very fond of doing their math, try taking them to the kitchen with you.

 5. Read to them

 Every child should have their bed story time.
 Most grownups think back fondly on some of their most beloved childhood tales.
 Therefore, books significantly influence youngsters and are packed with lessons ranging from sharing and playing well to emotional literacy and good manners.
 A variety of books available now may help you educate your children about environmental responsibility and sustainability in terms they can grasp.
 Your children will want to hear these stories told to them repeatedly, reinforcing important lessons about sustainability.
-If you ever decide to move to a more green area with your kids, Best Cross Country Movers suggest that you do extensive research on the environmental practices of your chosen moving company.

 6. Engage your kids in local service